 If you’re one of those people, think again.

-Everything you need for your graphic design cover letter
+Your graphic design cover letter

 1. The letterhead